generaleagleyt/SkyLady/README.md

 ## Requirements
 - Skyrim Special Edition, Anniversary Edition, or VR
 - Synthesis (latest version recommended)
-- `SkyLadyKeywords.esp` (optional, for multi-ESP mode only)

 ## Credits
-- **SkyFem team**: For inspiring SkyLady with the original xEdit-based mod.
+- Thanks to **Corsec**, for his SkyFem mod ([Loverslab link](https://www.loverslab.com/files/file/3485-skyfem-all-npcs-now-female-or-futanari/)), and to the author of improved Special Edition version ([Loverslab link](https://www.loverslab.com/files/file/7549-skyfem-all-npcs-now-female-special-edition/), from which I took inspiration.
 - **Mutagen/Synthesis Team**: For the framework enabling SkyLady’s functionality.
 - **Bethesda**: For creating Skyrim and its modding ecosystem.

 ## Version History
-- **v1.0.0** (April 2025): Initial release with auto-generated configuration files and support for SE, AE, and VR.
+- **v1.0.0** (April 2025): Initial release.

 ## Support
-Report issues on GitHub (`https://github.com/generaleagleyt/SkyLady`) or Nexus (once uploaded).
+Report issues on Nexus or GitHub (`https://github.com/generaleagleyt/SkyLady`).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.